Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Once you get the hang of exercising 30 minutes most days of the week, you can move on to the next stage.
-Do this by increasing the intensity.
+You have been exercising for 30 minutes most days of the week.
+Now you can move on to the next stage: increasing the intensity.
 This means doing your activity in one or more of these ways:

-More often: Take part in your activity 4–6 times a week instead of 1–3 times.
+More often.
+Do your activity 4 to 6 times a week instead of 1 to 3 times.

 Wear the right safety gear and shoes for your activity.